polmoreno/DEVELOPMENT-AND-OPERATIONS/README.md

 and understand tools needed you reinforce your organization’s security posture.

 Who is the best audience for this book?
-Security professionals interested in expanding their knowledge of Red Teaming Penetration testers or ethical hackers looking to understand how Red Teaming is different from other security testing types
-Defenders who want to understand offensive methodologies, tools, and techniques better

 ```
+*Security professionals interested in expanding their knowledge of Red Teaming.
+Penetration testers or ethical hackers looking to understand how Red Teaming is different from other security testing types.
+Defenders who want to understand offensive methodologies, tools, and techniques better.
-Auditors who need to build relevant technical skills and understand how to measure success
+Auditors who need to build relevant technical skills and understand how to measure success.
-Red Team members looking to understand their craft as professionals better
+Red Team members looking to understand their craft as professionals better.
-Threat hunters looking to understand better how red teaming can increase their ability to
+Threat hunters looking to understand better how red teaming can increase their ability to defend.
-defend
-Computer Network Defense or Exploitation (CND/CNE) Teams
+Computer Network Defense or Exploitation (CND/CNE) Teams.
-Forensics specialists who want to understand offensive tactics better
+Forensics specialists who want to understand offensive tactics better.
-Information security managers who need to incorporate red team activities into their
+Information security managers who need to incorporate red team activities into their operations.
-operations
 ```
 In summary, this book will prepare you to: